 |By supervision||Minor Project EM 795||By appointment|

 Each 4 credit point unit costs $1500 (AUS) in 2018.
 Costs are subsidised by the Melbourne School of Theology.
-For more information, course advice, and enrolment forms please contact us.
+For more information or course advice please contact us.

 Comfortable onsite accommodation is available at the picturesque Kangaroo Ground campus at the rural fringe on the outskirts of Melbourne.
 Please click here to read more about accommodation.